Online Resources | Counseling Center

 The American Psychological Association is the professional organization of psychologists and the field of psychology.
 A great resource for the public, their website includes information about the organization as well as a Consumer Help Center.

 Additional handouts and tips for learning strategies and academic success created by Dartmouth University on topics such as: active reading, notetaking, improving concentration and motivation, studying in math and the sciences, learning a foreign language, and time management.

 The Student Counseling Center's Rising from the Margins web series holds space to support students in drawing on the wisdom of their own experiences of living in the margins and shares additional online resources.
 Check out SCC's BIPOC Let's Talk drop-in times.

 Pacific University's Student Multicultural Center (SMC) represents students of all identities, cultures and abilities and strives to promote cultural sensitivity through education and advocacy.
 Pacific University's Office of Equity, Diversity & Inclusion provides leadership and partnership to foster a diverse, equitable and inclusive campus for students, faculty, and staff, and coordinates the Bias Response Team.
 Pacific University's library provides information and guides for anti-racist resources, Black History Month, AAPI, Men of Color, and more.
 Pacific University's Graduate School of Psychology Sabiduría Outreach provides videos and charlas on mental health topics for the Latinx community.

-Organizations promoting the mental health of Black, Indigenous, and People of Color (BIPOC) through information, podcasts, discussions, events, and more include the Asian Mental Health Collective, Asian Mental Health Project, Black Emotional and Mental Health Collective, Black Mental Health Alliance, Black Mental Wellness, Ourselves Black, Therapy for Black Girls, Black Girls Smile, WeRNative, Oregon Latinx Leadership Network, and LatinXTherapy.
+Organizations promoting the mental health of Black, Indigenous, and People of Color (BIPOC) through information, podcasts, discussions, events, and more include the Asian Mental Health Collective, Asian Mental Health Project, Asians Do Therapy, Black Emotional and Mental Health Collective, Black Mental Health Alliance, Black Mental Wellness, Ourselves Black, Therapy for Black Girls, Black Girls Smile, WeRNative, Oregon Latinx Leadership Network, and LatinXTherapy.